candacechou/DuckHunt/README.md

 ```
 ./a.out verbose > player2server < server2player
 ```

-Where "Skeleton" is the compiled skeleton program.
 Or you may run both instances in the same terminal:

 ```
 ./a.out server < player2server | ./a.out verbose > player2server